Different blood cancers may need different approaches to treatment.

 • Marginal Zone Lymphoma (MZL)

-• Waldenstrom’s Macroglobulinemia (WM)
+• Waldenstrom’s

 • Multiple Myeloma

 There is a lot to consider when deciding whether to participate in a clinical trial.
 Any clinical trial includes risks, which the study doctor will review with you.
-Make sure you understand the risks before participating.
+Make sure you understand the risks before participating

 Female doctor listening to an older man's heart while a younger woman watches.